hyfn/homestead/readme.md

 Note:
 1. Keep the domain in the format of vm.your-project.local. "local" is needed for backwards compatibility and standardization, "vm" kinda looks cool

+If all goes well homestead should be setup and ALMOST ready to go

+1. Go to your Homestead directory
+2. Run `vagrant box add laravel/homestead` to add the currently tested box
+3. This will take a while so run

+    `sudo nano /private/etc/hosts`

+Add entries for each of your project sites you setup in Homestead-Example.yml

+    `127.0.0.1  vm.first-project.local`
+    `127.0.0.1  vm.second-project.local`

+Then

+    dscacheutil -flushcache

+for OSX and for Win 7

+    ipconfig /flushdns

+4. Rename your Homestead-Example.yaml to Homestead.yaml and overwrite the default (if you didn't just edit it straightaway)

+5. run `vagrant up` at your homestead directory

+At this point you should have the ability to run one virtual machine for all your projects.
+The box will have the following specs

+Ubuntu 14.04
+PHP 5.5
+Nginx
+MySQL
+Postgres
+Node (With Bower, Grunt, and Gulp)
+Redis
+Memcached
+Beanstalkd
+Laravel Envoy
+Fabric + HipChat Extension

+and will compatible with auto-deployment via Laravel Forge